meetdavidwan/meetdavidwan.github.io/_pages/about.md

 - 05/2022 - 10/2022: Amazon Alexa, mentored by Mengwen Liu and [Markus Dreyer](https://markusdreyer.org/)

 # Publications
+- **MAMM-Refine: A Recipe for Improving Faithfulness in Generation with Multi-Agent Collaboration**
+**David Wan**, Justin Chih-Yao Chen , Elias Stengel-Eskin, and Mohit Bansal
+Proceedings of the 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL 2025)

 - **QAPyramid: Fine-grained Evaluation of Content Selection for Text Summarization**
 Shiyue Zhang\*, **David Wan\***, Arie Cattan, Ayal Klein, Ido Dagan, and Mohit Bansal
 [[paper](https://arxiv.org/abs/2412.07096)][[code](https://github.com/ZhangShiyue/QAPyramid)]

 - **On Positional Bias of Faithfulness for Long-form Summarization**
 **David Wan**, Jesse Vig, Mohit Bansal, and Shafiq Joty
+Proceedings of the 2025 Annual Conference of the Nations of the Americas Chapter of the Association for Computational Linguistics (NAACL 2025)
 [[paper](https://arxiv.org/abs/2410.23609)][[code](https://github.com/meetdavidwan/longformfact)]

 - **Localizing Factual Inconsistencies in Attributable Text Generation**